Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/README.md

 - [Basic vi Commands](https://www.cs.colostate.edu/helpdocs/vi.html)

 ### Vi/Vim/Nvim keys and shortcuts
+Coming from a click, touch, drag and drop world, command line tools and navigation might seem tricky at first.
+Don't fret.
+They are not difficult to learn, they are just not intuitive yet.
+As you use them daily, they will become a part of you.
 Vi has two primary modes:
 1. Command mode: Let's you execute commands like save, quit, formats, e.t.c.
 2. Insert mode: When you type to populate a file.